No Ordinary World

-No Ordinary World is the seventeenth studio album by Joe Cocker, released on 8 October 1999 in Europe and on 22 August 2000 in USA.
+No Ordinary World is the seventeenth studio album by English singer Joe Cocker, released on 8 October 1999 in Europe and on 22 August 2000 in USA.
 The US edition of the album features two bonus tracks and has different cover artwork.
 Notable songs on the album include a cover of Leonard Cohen's "First We Take Manhattan" and "She Believes in Me" co-written by Bryan Adams, who had also provided backing vocals for the song.